paoloo/blockchainPOC/README.md

 - **JAVA**: https://chain.com/docs/1.2/java/javadoc/index.html
 - **RUBY**: https://chain.com/docs/1.2/ruby/doc/index.html
 - **NODE**: https://chain.com/docs/1.2/node/doc/index.html

-## Docker
-- Create a self contained version of application with: `lein ring uberjar`;

-Then

-- Run `docker build -t paoloo/bcpoc .` to create image;
-- And finally, run `docker run -p 5000:5000 paoloo/bcpoc` to instantiate it.

-OR

-- docker-compose up

-`and be happy ;D`

 ## ToDo
 - **REFACTOR** as it is a copy-and-paste from REPL to test the concept